Bernard Ades: Legal career

-Re Ades sets the precedent that organizations could provide counsel to individuals thus setting up the later defense for the NAACP in the school desegregation cases of the 1960s.
+Re Ades sets the precedent that organizations could provide counsel to individuals, thus setting up the later defense for the NAACP in the school desegregation cases of the 1960s.

 Brief political aspirations

-In 1934 Ades ran for Governor of Maryland on the Communist Party ticket and received less than 8,000 votes.
+In 1934, Ades ran for Governor of Maryland on the Communist Party ticket and received less than 8,000 votes.
 Despite the support of the African American community, he lost by a significant margin.

 Military volunteer

-On February 20, 1937 Ades sailed to Spain on the SS Île de France to join in the Spanish Civil War on the side of the Loyalists.
-Later he was commissioned as a First Lieutenant and served as Company Commissar in the Lincoln Brigade which was part of a volunteer based military organization known as the International Brigades who were dedicated to fighting fascism.
-He fought in the battles of Brunete, Villanueva, Pardillo and at Fuentes de Ebro.
+On February 20, 1937, Ades sailed to Spain on the SS Île de France to join the International Brigades, who were fighting the Nationalists in the Spanish Civil War.
+Serving in the predominantly-American George Washington Battalion, Ades was first political commissar for the battalion's 1st Company under commander Hans Amlie, then was commissioned as a Lieutenant.
+He fought in the battles of Brunete, Quinto and Fuentes de Ebro.
 He returned to the United States on September 30, 1937 aboard the SS Normandie.

 Later years

 After returning to the United States, Ades was employed as an auditor with the Federal Housing Authority by 1940.
-Following his exposure by Congressman Del’Assandro of Baltimore for being a Communist, he was forced to resign in 1941 and was placed on J. Edgar Hoover’s list for security detention in case of war.
+Following his exposure by Congressman Thomas D'Alesandro Jr. of Baltimore for being a Communist, he was forced to resign in 1941 and was placed on J. Edgar Hoover’s list for security detention in case of war.

 In 1941 New York State certified Ades as a Public Accountant and he practiced out of offices at 505 Fifth Avenue, New York, NY.
 His clients included Our World magazine (published by his best friend John P. Davis), United Electrical Workers, the American Soviet Trading Organization (AMTORG), and the Communist Party of the United States of America as well as a slew of smaller left wing organizations.

 Active in the Bronx Reform Democrats Ades served as a delegate to the New York State Constitutional Convention.
 He opposed the war in Vietnam, participated in the marches on Washington against it and helped start the Dump Johnson movement in the Bronx.

 In 1940, the FBI began their surveillance of Ades which only ceased when he entered Isabella House, a nursing home, in 1979.
 He died there and was buried in Baltimore Hebrew Congregation Cemetery, 2100 Belair Road, Maryland.